Perpetually puffing my chest out.

 I fell into both street performance and spoon playing when I started backpacking around the United States.
 I became obsessed with folk rhythm and culture, and the stories surrounding the railroad tracks and hobo jungles.
 I lugged around notebooks of handwritten stories and random digital cameras.
 I hitchhiked and rode freight trains around all 48 of the main states, figuring it out as I went.
 Playing spoons seemed like the best way to fund myself around the country.
 Another traveler taught me how to hold the spoons and run them down my fingers, and I taught myself from there.
 Many folks remember me from street performing in Nashville, TN, as I used it as a hub while I traveled until the police started pushing off more street music in the years 2012/2013.

 ASHEVILLE, NORTH CAROLINA

 Eventually, I found myself in Asheville, NC, which to some would be no surprise.
 Asheville has always been a mecca for arts and culture.
 Street performing in Asheville is a special thing, and the street performance scene is massively rich in the downtown area.
-In 2014 the Asheville Buskers Collective was formed to help promote and keep street performing legal in the Asheville, North Carolina area.
+In 2014 the Asheville Buskers Collective was formed to help promote and keep street performance legal in the Asheville, North Carolina area.
 I was happy to be the acting President and honored to represent our busking culture to the government and public during the Busker’s Collective formation, up until the time I left in December of 2019.